vbaconnet-ledger/developer-portal/_docs/dapp/introduction.md

 By having your web3 DApp supported in Ledger DApp browser, you increase the security and ease of use for your users, while simultaneously having access to over 3 millions Ledger Live users.

-Please refer to [this doc](https://developers.ledger.com/docs/token/introduction/) if you need, on top of the DApp, to integrate new tokens.

-The end to end process from start to get your Live App live has 2 main phases:
+There are two main phases to get your Live App officially released :

 1. Phase 1: developments and negotiations
 2. Phase 2: review and acceptance